slowproj/slowdash/docs/QuickTour.md

         schema: testdata [channel] @timestamp(unix) = value
 ```

-To use the `datetime` column for the timestamps, the schema part of the configuration file would look like this:
+To use the `datetime` column for timestamps instead, modify the schema section as follows:
 ```yaml
       time_series:
           schema: testdata[channel]@datetime(unspecified utc)=value
 ```
-The timestamp type is indicated after the time column name.
-Other common values of timestamp type are: `aware` (or `with time zone`) for time data with explicit time zone, and `naive` (or `without time zone` or `local`) for implied "local" time zone (often a bad idea).
-The `unspecified utc` is a special one that the time data does not have explicit time zone, which looks like "local", but the times are actually in UTC.
+The timestamp type is specified after the time column name.
+Common timestamp types include:
+- `aware` (or `with time zone`): for time data with explicit time zones
+- `naive` (or `without time zone` or `local`): for implied "local" time zone (generally not recommended)
+- `unspecified utc`: for time data without explicit time zones but known to be in UTC

-### Testing the Configuration
+### Verifying the Configuration

-(If you are using Docker, first get into the container by `docker exec -it CONTAINER_ID /bin/bash`.)
+(Docker users should first enter the container using `docker exec -it CONTAINER_ID /bin/bash`.)

-To test the configuration, run the `slowdash config` command at the project directory:
+Test your configuration using the `slowdash config` command in the project directory:
 ```console
 $ slowdash config
 {